Understanding the ferromagnetic insulating state in Cr doped VO$_2$: Introduction

 In this work we have doped Cr into the experimentally observed rutile phase of VO$_2$ for doping concentrations of 12.5 and 25 \% and examined the ensuing electronic and magnetic ground states.
 A ferromagnetic insulating state is found at 12.5\% which is consistent with the dopant range in experiments where it has been seen.
 The doped Cr atoms are found to be in the +3 valence state instead of +4 which is expected for an isovalent substitution.
-This is achieved by the transfer of an electron from one of the nearest neighbor V sites, rendering the latter with a valency of +5.
-While the distortion of the Cr-O and V-O bondlengths involve a large component of strain energy to stabilize the unusual valencies of Cr$^{+3}$ and V$^{+5}$, they are stabilized by the large Hund's intraatomic exchange on Cr favouring a $d^3$ configuration as well as the attractive Coulomb interactions between Cr$^{+3}$-V$^{+5}$ ions.
-The charge ordering of Cr$^{+3}$-V$^{+5}$ ions in the c-direction also facilitates hopping if the spins are aligned ferromagnetically and is remniscent of a 'frozen-in' double exchange configuration.
-We carry out a mapping of the ab-initio band structure, for the ferromagnetic case as well as the closest lying antiferromagnetic state at 12.5 \% doping, onto a tight-binding model.
+This is achieved by the transfer of an electron from one of the neighboring V sites, rendering the latter with a valency of +5.
+While the distortion of the Cr-O and V-O bondlengths involve a large component of strain energy to stabilize the unusual valencies of Cr$^{+3}$ and V$^{+5}$, the large Hund's intraatomic exchange on Cr favouring a $d^3$ configuration as well as the attractive Coulomb interactions between Cr$^{+3}$-V$^{+5}$ ions help in stabilising it.
+The charge ordering of Cr$^{+3}$-V$^{+5}$ ions also facilitates hopping if the spins are aligned ferromagnetically and is remniscent of a 'frozen-in' double exchange configuration.
+We carry out a mapping of the ab-initio band structure onto a tight-binding model for the ferromagnetic case as well as the closest lying antiferromagnetic state at 12.5 \% doping.
 Within the model we determine the energy gain from the Cr$^{+3}$-V$^{+5}$ pathway as well as Cr$^{+3}$-V$^{+4}$ pathway and show for the first time how charge ordering can stabilize a ferromagnetic insulating state.
 This mechanism has to compete with other pathways present.

-This results in an antiferromagnetic insulator being stabilized at 25 \% Cr doping in our calculations.
+At 25\% doping, the complexity of the possible competing magnetic ground states increases.
+This is because while the V atoms would prefer an antiferromagnetic ordering among themselves, the relative spin alignment of spins between Cr and V atoms depends on the separation between the Cr atoms.
+The half-filled $t_{2g}$ bands at the Cr$^{3+}$ site would like to be antiferromagnetic, while the pathway through V$^{5+}$ would favour a ferromagnetic ground state.
+Examining the lowest energy configuration here, we find it to be again a ferromagnetic insulator.